Sexual harassment in the workplace: impacts and solutions

 Sexual harassment in the workplace is therefore everyone's business, not just HR's or managers'.
 Your role is to ensure that everything is in place to prevent it or to react in the event of a problem.
 Establishing a culture of solidarity and mutual support within your teams is also important, to make everyone aware of their role in the fight against inequality.

-For an effective approach to combating sexual harassment, you can call on external resources to help you.
-Hally offers auditing solutions for reporting and support systems, awareness-raising and training workshops for your teams, and support in setting up customized projects, such as internal documents or guides.
-Find out more about Hally here.
+For an effective approach to combating sexual harassment, you can call on external systems to help you.
+Hally offers audit solutions for reporting and support systems, awareness-raising and training workshops for your teams, and support in setting up customized projects, such as internal documents or guides.

 To find out more, discover these resources and associations: